-WHAT(5) = upper index bound of binnings (or corresponding name) in which the requested scoring time cutoff and/or Birks law coefficients must be applied
+WHAT(5) = upper index bound of binnings in which the requested scoring time cutoff and/or Birks law coefficients must be applied

-("...to binning WHAT(5)...")
+("... to binning WHAT(5)...")

 Default (option TCQUENCH not given): no time cutoff for scoring and no quenching of dose binning with B =first Birks parameter and C =Chou or second Birks parameter [40].